 NOTE! – This CMG/CDP prerequisite is applicable only when you want to install ConfigMgr/SCCM client on to Intune Windows 10 devices from the internet when the client doesn’t have the SCCM on-prem infra reachability.

 Cloud Management Gateway (CMG) Cloud Distribution Point (CDP)

-The Cloud Management Gateway is SCCM proxy solution hosted in Azure cloud service.
-I assume CMG communication flow is similar to that of Azure App Proxy.
-Yes, there are some PKI requirements for CMG and CDP.
+The Cloud Management Gateway is an SCCM proxy management point solution hosted in Azure cloud service.

 Example:- A client from internet contacts SCCM to get policies.
 The request will reach CMG.
 And the CMG will forward this request from a client to on-prem SCCM components.
 The on prem SCCM component will validate the request and provide policies via CMG.